IBE160/SG-Oslo-Best/docs/ux-design-specification.md

 The chosen design system is **Shadcn/UI**.
 This decision is based on its strong alignment with the project's needs for a clean, modern, and intuitive UI, its high customizability, excellent accessibility features, and seamless integration with Tailwind CSS and Next.js.
 Shadcn/UI, built on Radix Primitives, allows for full control over the code, enabling a bespoke design while leveraging proven component patterns.

+**Version:** The project will standardize on a recent, stable version of Shadcn/UI, which will be documented in the project's `package.json`.
+For initial planning, assume **v0.8.0**.

 ---

 ## 2. Core User Experience